Highway-Kebabbery/Job-Scraper/README.md

     * The extracted project folder MUST be in `/data/data/com.termux/files/home/` to run.
 7. Run: `chmod +x ./<project-folder-name>/src/scripts/_setup.sh` to give the setup script execute permissions.
 8. Run: `./<project-folder-name>/src/scripts/_setup.sh` to configure Termux to run the job scraper.
-9. COMPLETELY exit Termux.
+9. When setup finishes, COMPLETELY exit Termux.
 To do so, use the `Exit` option in the Termux persistent notification.
     * Force quitting the app works, but is not recommended.

         <img src="./docs/images/termux-exit.jpg" alt="Termux 'Exit' option shown in the persisten notification." width="200"/>